 - The whole point of Global Frequency was to link up a wide range of Worm Guys so that there was always someone on hand who knew what to do when rogue cyborgs went berserk, or a Soviet sleeper agent risked opening a wormhole in San Francisco, or London has to be saved by Le Parkour, or whatever left-over Cold War super-science threatens the world this time.

 - The trope's namesake, Niko Tatopoulos from the 1998 Godzilla.
-He was researching the growth rate of earthworms, by himself, out in the field, and suggests Godzilla was created from nuclear fallout on absolutely no evidence.
+He was researching the growth rate of earthworms in Chernobyl, by himself, out in the field, and suggests Godzilla was created from nuclear fallout based on a small tissue sample and radiation readings.
 He also gets cross when ignored about his Godzilla eggs nest site theory, which then turns out to be correct.
 The quintessential worm guy.

 - Daniel Jackson in the Stargate movie—taken away from a lecture (where the lectured walked out on him) so that he can decipher the stargate.
 He's not interrupted while doing his research, but it's along the same vein.

 - Alan Grant in Jurassic Park - taken from his paeleontological dig for a preview of living dinosaurs, as The Powers That Be wanted a paelontologist to endorse them.